jackzhy96/SurgPose/README.md

 2. Bounding Boxes: You may use `bbox_vis.py` to visualize bounding boxes.
 Run `python bbox_vis.py --bbox_path [path to .json bbox files] --frame_dir [path to the folder of frames] --output_dir [path you want to save the frames with bounding boxes]` to save images with bbox labels.

 ### Data Distribution Details
+The figure below shows some detailed information of the dataset.
+We define trajectory 0-19 as the training set and 20-33 as the validation set.
+Feel free to split the dataset according to your requirement.
 <p align="center">
 <img src="assets/stats.png" height="720">
 </p>